kernelwernel/VMAware/README.md

 ## Q&A ❓
 - How does it work?
 > It utilises a comprehensive list of low-level and high-level anti-VM techniques that gets accounted in a scoring system.
-The scores for each technique are arbitrarily given, and a threshold must be met to detect if it's running in a VM.
+The scores (0-100) for each technique are arbitrarily given, and every technique that has detected a VM will have their score added to a single accumulative point, where a threshold point number will decide whether it's actually running in a VM.

 - Who is this library for?
-> It's designed for security researchers, VM engineers, and pretty much anybody who needs a practical and rock-solid VM detection mechanism in their project.
-For example, if you're making a VM and you're testing the effectiveness of concealing itself, or if you're a malware analyst and you want to check if your VM environment is good enough to avoid detection.
+> It's designed for security researchers, VM engineers, gamer developers, and pretty much anybody who needs a practical and rock-solid VM detection mechanism in their project.
+For example, the library is suitable if you're making a VM and you're testing the effectiveness of concealing itself, or if you're a game developer or any proprietary software developer to thwart against reverse engineers, or if you're a malware analyst and you want to check if your VM environment is good enough to avoid detection.

 - Why another VM detection project?
 > There's already loads of projects that have the same goal such as [InviZzzible](https://github.com/CheckPointSW/InviZzzible), [pafish](https://github.com/a0rtega/pafish) and [Al-Khaser](https://github.com/LordNoteworthy/al-khaser).
 But the difference between the aforementioned projects is that they don't provide a programmable interface to interact with the detection mechanisms, on top of having little to no support for non-Windows systems.
 I wanted the core detection techniques to be accessible programmatically in a cross-platform way for everybody to get something useful out of it rather than providing just a CLI tool like those projects.

 - Is it possible to spoof the result?
 > Yes.
-There are some techniques that are trivially spoofable, and there's nothing the library can do about it whether it's a deliberate false negative or even a false positive.
+There are some techniques that are trivially spoofable, and there's nothing the library can do about it whether it's a deliberate false positive or even a false negative.
 This is a problem that every VM detection project is facing, which is why the library is trying to test every technique possible to get the best result based on the environment it's running under.

-- Can I use this for malware?
+- What about using this for malware?
 > This project is not soliciting the development of malware for obvious reasons.
 Even if you intend to use it for concealment purposes, it'll most likely be flagged by antiviruses anyway and nothing is obfuscated to begin with.
-Good luck manually obfuscating 6000 lines of C++ code lmfao
+You're not a slick l33t haxxor for abusing the library for malware, and good luck manually obfuscating 6000 lines of C++ code lmfao

 - Why GPL 3.0 and MIT?
 > I would've made it strictly MIT so proprietary software can make use of the library, but some of the techniques employed are from GPL 3.0 projects, and I have no choice but to use the same license for legal reasons.
 This gave me an idea to make an MIT version without all of the GPL code so it can also be used without forcing your code to be open-source.
-It should be noted that the MIT version removes **8** techniques, and the lesser the number of mechanisms, the less accurate the overall result might be.
+It should be noted that the MIT version removes **10** techniques out of 85 (as of 1.3 version), and the lesser the number of mechanisms, the less accurate the overall result might be.

 - The tool has many false positives under a Windows 11 host, why?
 > This is because it is in fact running under a VM.
 More specifically, Hyper-V might be used by default for every program that's running in Windows 11.

 - I have linker errors when compiling with gcc or clang
-> Either compile with `-lm` and `-lstdc++`, or use g++/clang++ compilers instead.
+> Either compile with the `-lm` and `-lstdc++` flags, or use g++/clang++ compilers instead.

 <br>